Locally analytic vectors and rings of periods: Applications to trianguline representations

 \subsection{Discussion on a ring of periods for trianguline representations}

-By proposition \ref{prop triang cat stable by}, we know that the category of (split) trianguline representations of $\G_K$ is tannakian.
-Therefore, it appears reasonable to look for a ring $B$ such that trianguline representations are exactly the representations which are $B$-admissible in the sense of Fontaine.
+By proposition \ref{prop triang cat stable by}, we know that the category of (split) trianguline representations of $\G_K$ is a Tannakian category.
+Because of this and because of proposition \ref{prop Qp same as L rep for triang}, it appears reasonable to look for a ring $\B$ such that trianguline representations are exactly the representations which are $\B$-admissible in the sense of Fontaine.

 Recall that the notion of admissibility in the sense of Fontaine is defined for what he called regular rings and is as follows (we only recall the definitions of \cite{fontaine1994representations} in the particular case of $\Qp$-representations because that's all we need here).